OracleMichael/OIC101/README.md

 3. If you see an instance you are authorized to create test integrations on, skip this step.
 Otherwise you will need to provision an OIC instance.
 Click **Create Instance** and fill in the details however you want with these constraints:
 	- Satisfy all items that have an asterisk \* next to them.
 	- Select your home region.
+Almost always this is the default value.
 	- Make sure you select the proper license type: check with your Oracle representative and/or confirm that you own an integration software license (remember: THIS COSTS MONEY).
 	- Leave the Details page as its defaults, selecting an integer between 1 and 3 for "Number of 20K Messages Per Hour Packs".
 You may opt to choose "Integration and Process" if you have purchased the Enterprise edition and if you plan on creating process automation some time in the future (e.g. with process applications and decision models), but this is potentially more expensive.